 How to Heal your Lower Back Pain

-How to heal your lower back pain
+How to heal your lower back pain using exercises

 I often need to heal my lower back pain just by using my body to do so.
 Why?
 Because I had to undergo back surgery and as a consequence, cannot use spinal decompression devices that would rapidly rid me of the back pain and the unfortunate situation I find myself in.
 But having to find alternative ways to do things has been a recurring theme and it has made me resourceful.